logzio/logzio-helm/charts/logzio-k8s-events/README.md

 Logzio-K8S-Events helm chart allows you to deploy a daemonset that will ship deployment event logs from your Kubernetes cluster to Logz.io.

-**Note**: This chart is for shipping Kubernetes deployment event logs only.
-For a chart that ships all telemetry (logs, metrics, traces, spm) - use our [Logzio Monitoring chart](https://github.com/logzio/logzio-helm/tree/master/charts/logzio-monitoring).
+**Note**: This chart is specifically for shipping Kubernetes deployment event logs only.
+For a chart that handles all telemetry data—including logs, metrics, traces, and SPM—please use our [Logzio Monitoring chart](https://github.com/logzio/logzio-helm/tree/master/charts/logzio-monitoring).

 ### Prerequisites: